Video / Art entries:

 National Eisteddfod of South Africa 2021: Call for participation has opened on 1 April 2021

 The NEA is convinced that the development of young talent cannot be locked down!
 Recent research already revealed the devastating and shocking impact of the prolonged closure of schools on the willingness and ability of children to learn and to explore.

-The truth of the matter is that Covid-19 had a serious impact on all non-profit organizations, including the National Eisteddfod Academy that suffered a loss of about 70% of expected entries and income.
+The truth of the matter is that Covid-19 had a serious impact on all non-profit organizations during 2020, including the National Eisteddfod Academy that suffered a loss of about 70% of expected entries and income.
 The postponed reopening of schools brought about yet another challenge and seriously impacted our ability to plan or to generate income early in the year.

 However, as in 2020, the National Eisteddfod of South Africa will again be presented as far and wide as possible by utilizing various modes of participation.